1. Home>

 Interesar in the Indicative Imperfect

 The Indicative Imperfect of interesar is used to describe regular and repeated actions that happened in the past and descriptions of things you used to do.
-For example, "interesaba", meaning "I used to interest".
+For example, "me interesaba / me interesaban", meaning "I used to be interested in".

 In Spanish, the Indicative Imperfect is known as "El Pretérito Imperfecto".